Do you worry that your husband won’t bond with the baby? Does your husband seem to ignore the kids?

 Women’s basic motivator is relationship.
 Men’s basic motivator is competence and accomplishment.

 So for us, if a friend says, “can you take the baby for me for a few hours while I run to a doctor’s appointment?”, we know what that involves.
 To a guy, on the other hand, if you say, “can you take the baby for me for a few hours”, he doesn’t really know what that means.
 I don’t mean that guys are idiots, either; I just mean that’s not how they operate.
 They operate in terms of tasks; if there is no task before him, then it’s okay if he sits on a couch or gets on the computer.
 And “a baby” is not a task.
-We incorporate the baby into our lives, but he doesn’t in the same way.
+We incorporate the baby into our lives, while we’re cleaning or cooking or running errands.
+But he doesn’t in the same way.
 He’s not wrong; he’s just wired differently.

 And so I think many of us approach our husbands in the wrong way when we need help.
-We expect him to know what “take the baby” means, and to be able to do it well, maybe while still getting some housework done (that’s what we do, after all).
+We expect him to know what “take the baby” means, and to be able to do it well, maybe while still getting some housework done.
 He has trouble visualizing what it means.

 If you were to say, on the hand, “would you mind reading Amy three board books while I make dinner?”, he can do that.
 If you were to say, “Would you mind taking Johnny to the hardware store with you on your errands so that I can get some vacuuming done,” he can do that.
 If you were to say, “Would you mind giving Becky her bath while I clean up the kitchen,” he can do that.
 Those are tasks.